steffancarrington/steffancarrington/README.md

 # Hi, I'm Steffan 👋

-I’m a senior front-end developer with experience in delivering user-centric, accessible solutions through building clean, scalable and code.
-With a background spanning Travel, Sports, and eCommerce, I bring adaptable thinking and unique insights to a wide range of projects.
+I’m a senior front-end developer with experience in delivering user-centric, accessible solutions through the use of clean, scalable and code.
+With a background spanning Travel, Sports, and eCommerce, I bring adaptable thinking and unique insights to a wide range of projects in both agency and SaaS environments.

-My expertise lies in the JavaScript ecosystem, working extensively with frameworks like React, Next.js, React Query, and Redux.
+My expertise lies in the JavaScript ecosystem, working extensively with frameworks like React, Next.js, React Query, and Redux, whilst utilising modern CSS for crafting responsive UIs.

 Committed to continuous learning, I actively refine my skills and embrace new challenges—confidently exploring unfamiliar technologies to expand my capabilities and enhance the solutions I deliver.
 I’m currently deepening my knowledge of Node.js, AI, and Full Stack Development.